maxhbr/LDBcollector/md/AGPL-3.0-or-later.md

                         ],
                         "termSeeAlso": null,
                         "termDescription": "Notice of modifications",
-                        "termComplianceNotes": "Modified files must have âprominent notices that you changed the filesâ and a date", "termType": "condition"
+                        "termComplianceNotes": "Modified files must have “prominent notices that you changed the files” and a date", "termType": "condition"
                     },
                     {